The Photographic Book

 - minimum of fifteen (15) finished photographic images included that reflect focused attention on a conceptual concern/interest/curiosity through your photographic vision and sense of technical execution and craftsmanship.

-- Title and name of author, introduction and/or afterward, image titles/captions and colophon.
+- Book title and name of author, introduction and/or afterward, copyright information, image titles/captions (optional) and colophon (optional).

 .